Things appear to be looking up for Cleveland-Cliffs Inc. (CLF)

 Sponsored

-The stock witnessed a 5.86% loss in the last 1 month and extending the period to 3 months gives it a 14.84%, and is -0.65% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.80% over the week and 4.79% over the month.
+The stock witnessed a 15.69% loss in the last 1 month and extending the period to 3 months gives it a 24.58%, and is 13.10% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.49% over the week and 4.95% over the month.

 Cleveland-Cliffs Inc. (CLF) Analyst Forecasts